 Spotlight Deer Surveys

 Each October, the Ministry of Environment conducts ground-based spotlight deer surveys on established routes in select wildlife management zones (WMZs) across the province.
-Observers record the number, age and sex of game species that they detect.
-Routes are approximately 160 kilometres and run through a variety of habitats.
-Data in each WMZ is considered comparable to other years’ data for the same WMZ, thus yielding a population trend for game species of that region.
+Observers record the number, age and sex of species that they detect.
+Routes are approximately 160 km and run through a variety of habitats.
+Data in each region is considered comparable to other years' data for the same region, thus yielding a population trend for game species of that region.

 Aerial Population Density Surveys

-The Ministry of Environment conducts aerial surveys using a stratified random block design to determine density and generate population estimates for select regions across the province.
+The Ministry of Environment conducts aerial surveys to determine species’ density and generate population estimates for select regions across the province.
 These surveys, typically conducted in winter when snow cover and lack of foliage make observations easier, are designed to estimate age (i.e. adult vs. young) and sex composition of ungulate populations.
-Structures are usually presented as adult males or young per adult female.
+Population structure is usually presented as adult males or young per adult female.